Prague Half Marathon: Prague 21.1 km

 On the day of the race, Kenyan Peres Jepchirchir broke the women-only half marathon world record with a time of 1:05:34.
 The world record held for only 42 days, as Jepchirchir broke it again herself at the 2020 World Athletics Half Marathon Championships in Gdynia, Poland, with a time of 1:05:16.

 Course

 The Prague Half Marathon has a looped course format which has its race start and end point on Jan Palach Square near the Rudolfinum.
 The course follows the Vltava river southwards and then makes an east-to-west loop passing Folimanka park.
-It crosses to the west side of the Vltava, heading over Palacky Bridge, and after heading south along Strakonická road it doubles back to follow the river north, before crossing Legií Bridge to reach the halfway point.
+It crosses to the west side of the Vltava, heading over Palacky Bridge, and after heading south along Strakonická road it doubles back to follow the river north, before crossing Legion Bridge to reach the halfway point.
 The course traces a large loop into the northern part of the city centre before returning to the Rudolfinum for the finish point.